Fitting directed acyclic graphs with latent nodes as finite mixtures models, with application to education transmission: Abstract

 \section{Abstract}

-This paper describes an efficient EM algorithm for maximum likelihood estimation of a system of nonlinear structural equations corresponding to a directed acyclic graph model that can contain an arbitrary number of latent variables.
-The endogenous variables in the model must be categorical, while the exogenous variables may be arbitrary.
-The models discussed in this paper are an extended version of finite mixture models suitable for causal inference.
-An application to the problem of education transmission is presented as an illustration. \keywords{Extended latent class models \and mixture models \and structural equations \and causal inference} 62H17 \and 91B15 \and 62P20
+This paper describes an efficient EM algorithm for maximum likelihood estimation of a system of non linear structural equations corresponding to a directed acyclic graph model; this can contain an arbitrary number of latent variables, as long as the model is identifiable.
+The only limitation is that the endogenous variables in the model must be discrete, with qualitative or ordered categories, while the exogenous variables may be arbitrary.
+The models described in this paper are defined by the list of structural equations and, for each equation, the type of link function and the linear model to be used.
+These models are an extended version of finite mixture models which may be suitable for causal inference when several sources of latent heterogeneity may be present.
+An application to the problem of education transmission, where one would like to control for the ability of the parents and that of the child, is presented as an illustration.